 Many leading thinkers agree that an education in music has profound possibilities for the development of an alert and creative mind, alongside a happy, sensitive and rounded personality.

 Students have a weekly 50-minute lesson in Music.
 Much of the focus is on singing.
 We learn to sing a variety of songs together in class, with a focus on expressive performances.
 Actions are often used to accompany the songs.
 Counting songs are often sung to help develop numeracy.
+The main song is Hepa Hepa.

 There are a number of key performances that take place during the school year.
-These include the Harvest Festival, Nativity, Mother’s and Father’s Day, and Prize Day.
+These include the Harvest Festival, Nativity, Mother’s and Father’s Day, and Prize-giving Day.
 Different classes will come together for these celebration events, promoting group collaboration.
+Students learn key skills, such as memory development; coordination; and confidence.

 Lower School – Key Stage 2

-Students have a weekly 60-minute lesson in Music.
+Students in KS2 have a weekly 60-minute lesson in Music.
 Our main two activities are singing and learning to play tuned percussion instruments.
 Percussion work enables every student to experience in the classroom the process of learning a musical instrument.
 It allows all students to perform instrumental ensemble music, developing skills which enable them to become active participants.

 Musical Performances have a central place in the life of Gad’s Hill School, providing a showcase for students to demonstrate their musical talents.
 A major Music Performance occurs in each of the six school half terms and is the central feature around which the Music curriculum is built.
 Performing in front of large audiences develops self-confidence, whilst striving for excellence is a strong motivating force that is a key component of rehearsals.